Diane Price Herndl

 Office: CMC 202J

-I have been the Chair of the Department of Women’s and Gender Studies since 2013.
-I teach several courses in WGS on a semi-regular basis: at the undergraduate level, I teach the Politics of Women’s Health, Gender and Science Fiction, and I have taught Women of Color Writers.
+I was the Chair of the Department of Women's, Gender, and Sexuality Studies from 2013 until 2023 and have returned to the faculty, but I am on professional development leave during the 2023-24 school year.
+I teach several courses in WGSS on a semi-regular basis: at the undergraduate level, I teach the Politics of Women’s Health, Gender and Science Fiction, and I have taught Women of Color Writers.
 At the graduate level, I teach Advanced Feminist Theories and Body Politics regularly, and I have taught the Politics of Women’s Health for grad students, too.

 I work at the intersection of several disciplines: feminist theory, American literature, medicine, and disability studies.
 I have long been interested in the ways that a medicalized view of the body shapes not just our perceptions of other peoples’ bodies, but of our own.
 I started working on American novels of the mid-nineteenth century that had plots centered on women’s illnesses, but I have—in the 30 or so years I’ve been working on this question—ended up branching out to lots of different texts (ads, science fiction film, advice books, and photography to name a few).
 The questions I ask have to do with how those texts use, invoke, or create a techno-scientific (or pseudo-techno-scientific) discourse to enframe bodies.
 My courses often focus on non-standard bodies: technologically enhanced bodies or bodies with disabilities or illnesses.